muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

   To download the Enrollment Breakdown report in a comma-separated value file, click **Download CSV**.

-.. info on why you might want to download?
+.. info on why you might want to download, what to do with csv after

-See the :ref:`Reference` chapter for a detailed description of each value.
+See the :ref:`Reference` for a detailed description of how enrollment values are determined.

 *******************************************************
 Analytics in Action: Interpreting Changes in Enrollment